 You probably have an idea of the kinds of threats your business might face, but do you know what kind of damage they’ll cause?
 That’s where BIA comes in.

 Some things in life are unavoidable.
 From natural disasters to acts of violence to the reliability of power grids, there are a host of external factors out of our control that can significantly impact vital business processes and operations.
-And while we can’t necessarily prevent these events from occurring, we can limit their impact.
+And while we can’t necessarily prevent these events from occurring, we can better understand, and thus better limit, their impact.

 How?
 With a business impact analysis.